Five Minutes to Tomorrow

 Five Minutes to Tomorrow (深夜前的五分钟) is a 2014 Japanese-Chinese romance suspense film directed by Isao Yukisada based on the Japanese novel of the same name by Takayoshi Honda.
+The movie, starring Liu Shishi, Haruma Miura, and Joseph Chang, tells a complex love story between twin sisters Ruolan and Rumei and two men, A Liang and Tianlun.

-It was released in China on October 23, 2014.
+The film premiered globally at the Busan International Film Festival on October 2, 2014, was released in Mainland China on October 23, 2014, and was released in Japan on December 27, 2014.